 Residents will be able to continue to access School Streets when the restriction is in force.
-Any existing parking restrictions in place on the roads will continue to operate and anyone parking on them will be liable for the relevant penalty notice.
+Any existing parking restrictions in place on the roads will continue to operate and anyone parking in contravention of these will be liable for the relevant penalty notice.

 What about older people, such as grandparents, picking up children from these schools who can’t walk very well?